Fiona-T/pension-pal/README.md

 -   Commited changes were then pushed to GitHub using the `git push` command.

 ### Deployment to Heroku
+The following steps show how to deploy the application to [Heroku](https://www.heroku.com/).

+#### Initial set up in workspace:
+Before deploying to Heroku, the initial set up and creation of the project and app need to be completed in the IDE, in this case Gitpod workspace.
+Do the following in the command line:
+1. Install django and gunicorn: `pip3 install django gunicorn`
+2. Install supporting libraries - for postgres: p`ip3 install dj_database_url pyscopg2`
+3. Install cloudinary: `pip3 install dj3-cloudinary-storage`
+4. Install any other required libraries/tools
+5. Create the requirements.txt file: `pip3 freeze --local > requirements`.
+This creates the requirements.txt file with the above dependencies.
+Later on in development, any further dependencies that are installed can be added to the file using `pip3 freeze > requirements.txt`.
+Heroku will use this file to install the requirements when creating the application on Heroku.
+6. Create the django project: `django-admin startproject projectname .`.
+The ` .` means create the project in the current directory
+7. Create the app: `python3 manage.py startapp appname`.
+8. Go to `settings.py` (this is located in the project folder) and add the appname to `INSTALLED_APPS` list
+9. The creation of the app creates initial migrations for the model and these need to be migrated.
+Back in the commandline: `python3 manage.py migrate`

+Repeat steps 7, 8 and 9 throughout development as you create further apps within the project.
+When models are created or updated during development, the changes also need to be made and migrated using `python3 manage.py makemigration` and `python3 manage.py migrate`.
+To view the local version of the project before deployment to heroku, use python3 manage.py runserver, and open the port 8000 when it pops up.

+#### Create the app on [Heroku](https://www.heroku.com/) and attach the database:
+1. Sign in to/create account on Heroku, and "create app".
+If you don't have an account, then set one up: Click the Sign up button in the header, fill out the form and Click Create Free Account when done.
+You will receive an email, click the link to confirm.
+Then you will be brought to page called SET YOUR PASSWORD.
+Enter password, click SET PASSWORD AND LOG IN.
+Will then show welcome page, click on CLICK HERE TO PROCEED, then click Accept to accept the terms of service.
+Then click on "Create new app".
+If you do have an account then Sign In to your account and go to the Dashboard.
+Click on "New" on the top right of the screen and then "Create new app"
+2. Under App name, enter the name of the application.
+Note: the name must be unique, so you would not be able to name it the same as the already deployed version
+3. Then choose the Region and click "Create app"
+4. Attach the database: go to the Resources tab, Add-ons and then search for 'Heroku Postgres'.
+Add and choose e.g. Hobby Dev
+5. Back in the workspace, create a new file called `env.py` to store the environment variables.
+The file should be in the top level directory, and it should also be added to the `.gitignore file` to ensure it does not get pushed to GitHub as it contains sensitive information
+6. In env.py:
+    - `import os`
+    - `os.environ["DATABASE_URL"] = '`paste in the Heroku DATABSE_URL value which you can find under the Settings tab, Config Vars, click Reveal Config Vars`'`
+    - `os.environ["SECRET_KEY"] = '`generate a secret key and paste it here`'`
+7. Back in Heroku, go to Settings tab, Config Vars, click Reveal Config Vars.
+Add a new one called `SECRET_KEY` and paste in the value from the `env.py` file
+8. In the workspace go to the `settings.py` file and do the following:
+    - add `import os` underneath where it says `from pathlib import Path`
+    - underneath this, `import dj_database_url`
+    - and then add a conditional statement to import the `env.py` when in the development environment.
+    ```python
+    if os.path.isfile('env.py'):
+    import env
+    ```
+    This means the environment variables in `env.py` are used while in the development workspace, but if not in the development environment then it will use the ones set in Heroku.
+    - update the value for `SECRET_KEY` to get it from `env.py` or Heroku: `SECRET_KEY = os.environ.get('SECRET_KEY')`
+    - comment out the existing `DATABSES =` and add a new dictionary so that it will connect to the Heroku Postgres database:
+    ```python
+    DATABASES = {
+        'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))
+    }
+    ```
+9. In the command line, make the migrations to the Heroku Postgres database: `python3 manage.py migrate`

+#### To add Cloudinary for hosting static and media files:
+1. If you don't have an account, create one; if you do, log in.
+Go to the Cloudinary Dashboard copy the API Environment Variable
+2. In env.py, add `os.environ["CLOUDINARY_URL"] = '`paste in the Cloudinary API Environment Variable`'`
+3. Go to Heroku, go to Settings tab, Config Vars, click Reveal Config Vars.
+Add a new one called `CLOUDINARY_URL` and paste in the value from the `env.py` file.
+Also add a further Config Var `DISABLE_COLLECTSTATIC` with a value of `1`.
+This is temporary while there is nothing in the static files, and you will need to remove it later on.
+4. In the workspace `settings.py`, do the following:
+    - add `'cloudinary'` to `INSTALLED_APPS` list, above your appname added earlier
+    - underneath the Static files comment, add the following so that Django will use Cloudinary to store the static and media files
+    ```python
+    STATIC_URL = '/static/'
+    STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'
+    STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]
+    STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')

+    MEDIA_URL = '/media/'
+    DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
+    ```
+5. Create folder for `media` and `static`, in the top level directory.
+These are the folders referenced above.

+#### Set up templates directory:
+1. In the workspace `settings.py`, do the following:
+    - underneath the BASE_DIR, add `TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')`
+    - scroll to the `TEMPLATES` list and update the `'DIRS'` value to `TEMPLATES_DIR` as shown: `'DIRS': [TEMPLATES_DIR],`
+2. Create folder for `templates`, in the top level directory.
+This is the folder referenced above.

+#### Add allowed hosts and create Procfile:
+1. In `settings.py`, find the `ALLOWED_HOSTS` list and add the heroku appname to it: `ALLOWED_HOSTS = ['yourherokuappname.herokuapp.com', 'localhost']`.
+This is so that the Heroku hostname is recognised and Django will allow it to run the project
+2. Create a file named `Procfile`, this must be at the top level directory
+3. Inside the `Procfile` add `web: gunicorn projectname.wsgi`.
+This is so that Heroku knows how to run the project

+#### Initial Deployment:
+1. Add all the changes above, commit them and push them to GitHub using `git add`, `git commit -m "commit msg"` and `git push` commands in command line
+2. Go to Heroku and go to the Deploy tab
+3. Go to Deployment method and click GitHub
+    - If have not connected to GitHub previously:
+        - Underneath, it will show a section called Connect to GitHub, with a button at the bottom called “Connect to GitHub”.
+Press this button.
+        - A pop up will ask you to Authorize Heroku’s access to your GitHub – click to Authorize, then enter your password and Confirm Password
+        - The pop up will close and in the Connect to GitHub section it will show your GitHub username and a box to search for the repository to connect to.
+    - If have already connected to GitHub you do not need to do the above and it should show your GitHub username and a box to search for the repo name as above
+    - Enter the repo-name in the box and press Search
+    - Underneath, it will display the repo: `yourGitHubUsername/your-github-repo-name`, then press "Connect"
+    - Once connected it will then show: Connected to `yourGitHubUsername/your-github-repo-name` by `yourGitHubUsername`
+4. Underneath the Connect section, there are two options "Automatic deploys" or "Manual deploy"
+    - Automatic – future pushes to GitHub will mean Heroku automatically builds a new version of the app with the pushed changes
+    - Manual – the app is not automatically updated with future pushes to GitHub but these can be manually made if needed.
+    - click Deploy Branch.
+I deployed using Manual.
+The logs will show the dependencies and requirements being installed.
+When done, the page will refresh and say “Your app was successfully deployed” with a View button.
+5. Click the View button to view the app – it opens in a new window.
+For the initial deployment this will just show the Django page saying install was successful, since the project is empty at this point.

+#### Further Deployments during Development and for Final Deployment:
+During development for future deployments:
+1. Ensure `DEBUG` in `settings.py` is set to `False`
+2. Ensure all changes are pushed to GitHub
+3. In Heroku remove the `DISABLE_COLLECTSTATIC` config var once you have static files
+4. Follow steps 4 and 5 above to deploy and view the updated deployed app

+There is no difference between the deployed version and the development version of the application.

 ### Forking the GitHub Repository
 The repository can be forked on GitHub, this creates a copy of the repository that can be viewed or amended without affecting the original repository.
 This can be done using the following steps:
 1. Login to [GitHub](https://github.com/)